sarat534/LSRE---Sarat-Chandra/Seminars/seminarnotes.md

 Requirements management: In the requirements management the main is requirements gathering, requirements identification and organizing the requirements.
 Release planning: The release plan consists requirements prioritization, selection of requirements, release definition, scope change management, release validation and launch preparation.

+**Market-Driven Requirements Engineering for Software Products**

+The main focus of MDRE is to focus in requirements engineering and in development of organization.
+This paper mainly focuses on finding the design and management of MDRE process and MDRE repository.
+Moreover it also mentions how to make a profitable release planning.
+Several characteristics of MDRE are outlined in detail and a finding is declared that MDRE cases are less formal when compared to the bespoke case and mentions that in free natural language text is the best way of documenting the results of MDRE.
+Several challenges are drawn after the investigation with the employees at five matured different companies.
+They gave a short explanation on the challenges and described as

+	Balancing market pull and technology push.

+	Chasm between marketing and development.

+	Organizational instability and market turbulence.

+	Simple tools for basic need.

+	Requirements dependencies.

+	Cost-value estimation and release planning.

+	Overloaded requirements management.

+The MDRE process is linearly mentioned in detail as process quality and process capability.
+Later data managements using requirements state model.
+Market analysis and requirements elicitation is described even roadmapping and release planning is documented which provides a layout.
+Several roadmaps were categorized into science and technology, industry technology, corporate or product technology and product or portfolio management.
+A framework is suggested to product roadmap in investment cycle which really provides a provision mechanism to plan and coordinate developments within the organization.
+Finally concluded that an organization with a potential strategic roadmap will provide an efficient way and an effective decision making which consecutively provides profitable software business.

+**Scaled Agile Framework**

+The Scaled Agile framework mainly consists of three layers.
+They are,

+1. PORTFOLIO

+2. PROGRAM

+3. TEAM

+The three layers consists of different artifacts in them.

+1. PORTFOLIO: It consists of Epics span releases, Architecture evolves continuously and Coordination.
+Epic span releases consists of Portfolio backlog, business epic and architecture epic.
+Architecture evolves continuously and coordination consists of epic owners, enterprise architect and Kanban.
+Coordination consists of program portfolio management, portfolio metrics and strategic themes.

+2. PROGRAM: It consists of features that are to be released.
+These consists of Art metrics, release management, system team, product management, roadmapping, vision, program epics and program backlog.
+The program consists of actors for release management, product management and system team.

+3. TEAM: The team consists of stories fit in iterations, spikes, refractors.
+The iterations consists of sprint goals, team objectives, team backlog.
+The code quality mainly consist of agile architecture, continuous integration and test-first.
+The team consists of actors of agile team, developers and testers, product owner and scrum master.

 # Seminar 3